Dead - Death - Obituary News : What Caused George Lazenby's Death? - Celebrities Deaths

 Passed Away – Dead – Died – Cause of Death News.

+Lazenby’s short stint as Bond made him the second actor to play the iconic British secret agent in the Eon Productions film series.
+His decision to decline appearing in later Bond movies and pursue other acting roles in the 1970s led to a stalled career.
+However, he later gained notoriety for playing parts that mocked the James Bond persona.

+In the 2017 Hulu documentary Becoming Bond, Lazenby recounted his life story and Bond persona, shedding light on his rise to fame and subsequent departure from the franchise.
+Fans of the actor and James Bond franchise alike have expressed their grief and condolences on social media, with many sharing their favorite moments from Lazenby’s career.

-The news of George Lazenby’s death has left his fans heartbroken.
-Although his death has been confirmed, the reason behind it is still unknown.
-Some speculate that it may have been due to old age or an illness.
-However, nothing has been confirmed yet.
+As news of Lazenby’s death continues to circulate, fans are eager to know the cause behind it.
+While it is speculated that he may have passed away due to old age or illness, no official statement has been released on the matter.

-Lazenby was born on September 5, 1939, at Ovada Private Hospital in Goulburn, New South Wales.
-His parents were Sheila Joan Lazenby, a retail associate at a Fossey’s store, and George Edward Lazenby, a railroad worker.
-He attended Goulburn High School until 1954, after which he attended Goulburn Public School for his elementary education.

-After serving in the Australian Army, Lazenby worked as a mechanic and car salesperson.
-In 1963, he moved to London to follow a woman he had fallen in love with.
-He started selling used vehicles in Finchley and then moved on to selling new automobiles in Park Lane, where a talent scout noticed him and convinced him to become a model.
-He soon made £25,000 annually and gained notoriety for appearing in a commercial for Fry’s chocolate bars.
-He received the Top Model of the Year award in 1966.
+Born on September 5, 1939, in Goulburn, New South Wales, Lazenby had a tumultuous early life.
+He underwent surgery as a child, leaving him with only half a kidney, and spent 18 months in the hospital.
+After serving in the Australian Army, he worked as a mechanic and car salesperson before being scouted as a model.

-Lazenby married Chrissie Townson, a member of the Gannett family, in 1973.
-They had two children, Zachary and Melanie.
-Tragically, Zachary passed away at the age of 19 due to a malignant brain tumor.
-Melanie graduated as a real estate broker in New York.
-Lazenby later married Pam Shriver, a former tennis player, in 2002.
-They had three children, including twins born in 2005.
-However, they filed for divorce in August 2008 due to “irreconcilable differences.”
-Their divorce was legally finalized in May 2011, and Lazenby currently resides in Brentwood, Los Angeles.
+Lazenby’s personal life was also marked by tragedy.
+He was married to Chrissie Townson for many years, with whom he had two children, Zachary and Melanie.
+However, Zachary passed away from a malignant brain tumor at the age of 19.
+Lazenby later married Pam Shriver, a former tennis player, and had three more children with her, including twins born in 2005.
+The couple filed for divorce in 2008 and finalized their separation in 2011.

+Despite the ups and downs of his personal and professional life, Lazenby remains a beloved figure in the entertainment industry and a cultural icon for his portrayal of James Bond.
+Fans will continue to mourn his passing and celebrate his legacy in the years to come.

 - George Lazenby obituary